Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 ![](/assets/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo/meilisearch-mdb-stat.png)

 # Results
 So how this is going to work: I have a list of 53 different queries with different bottleneck.
-I will run the naive and simd versions and also I'm going to index the same data on Meilisearch and do the same queries and compare all of them.
+I will run the naive and simd versions and also I'm going to index the same data on Meilisearch and search the same queries and compare all of them.
 In the end I'm going to group the queries in tables representing their bottlenecks.

+You can hover over queries that are collapsed with ellipsis to see the whole content.

 **Note:** Just as a disclaimer because this can be confusing.
 The normalization and tokenization of the text is done with the [unicode-segmentation crate](https://crates.io/crates/unicode-segmentation) and the way it deals with ponctuation is a bit weird.
 Tokenizing `"google.com"` will result in `["google.com"]`, which is the inverse of what you would expect which is `["google", ".", "com"]`, but tokenizing `"google. com"` will result in `["google", ".", "com"]`.
 So the case where `https://google` found 0 results and `https://google.com` found in 14 is right.